calistanguyen/Project-Code-and-Components/README.md

 * TOKEN_SECRET      (*this can be whatever you choose, this is used for JWT token encryption*)

 ##### Note: In the functions.js file you will need to copy-paste your own API key into the apiKey variable.
 This was a caveat with one of our functions.
+##### Note 2: To run this locally you have to change the endpoints in the URLs of the ajax calls in the function.js and profile.js back to localhost:(*insert your port*)

 # Deployment
 You can also access our own website [here.](https://group6-finalproject-tender.herokuapp.com/)<br/>